wasmerio/wasmer/docs/dev/create-exe.md

 wasmer create-exe myfile.wasm --precompiled-atom=myfile:myfile.o -o myfile.exe
 ```

-The atom name specified in the `--precompiled-atom` flag is the `.wasm` filename
+The WebAssembly module (atom) name specified in the `--precompiled-atom` flag is the `.wasm` filename
 without the extension or the atom name in a multi-atom PiritaFile.

 ## Multi-command executables